cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 ### Cart-Wide Frequently Appears With

+This page suggests other Techniques that _may_ have occurred, based upon the contents of your cart.

 ![Screenshot of Cart-Wide Frequently Appears With Page.
 Read the Usage section just below this for a long description](imgs/app/cart-wide-coocs.png)\

 #### Usage {.unlisted}